jyhi/Can/README.md

 Can is a ChaCha20 cryptographic processor / accelerator based on a No-Instruction-Set Computer (NISC) architecture.

-This is an (ELEC6200) MSc Project.
+This is a COMP6200 MSc Project.

 ## Building